 Along with improved attribution, user tracking on your website can be powered up with integrated tracking codes and invisible triggers.
 This tracking provides real-time reporting on important actions like visiting a pricing page.

-With effective marketing automation in place, every interaction can be tracked and sourced throughout a prospect’s journey.
+With effective marketing automation tools in place, every interaction can be tracked and sourced throughout a prospect’s journey.
 These actions can then be used to trigger notifications to your team or initiate a workflow that sends an email to the prospect that encourages action.

 Reduce errors and improve consistency

-Automated processes based on data produce fewer errors and inconsistencies than their human counterparts.
+When you implement marketing automation and automated processes based on data produce fewer errors and inconsistencies than their human counterparts.
 Again, all within moderation to ensure a quality human experience.

-With effective marketing automation in place, actions can be taken systematically and consistently.
+With effective marketing automation tools in place, actions can be taken systematically and consistently.
 This does not mean it has to feel robotic and impersonal, automation can actually improve the customer experience.

-When your team is not available to assist a lead or customer promptly, marketing automation can provide an always-available experience.
+When your team is not available to assist a lead or customer promptly, a marketing automation system can provide an always-available experience.
 Advanced automation like live chatbots can welcome, educate and capture website visitors without the need for human intervention.

 An always-on system provides support even outside of normal business hours, helping your business reach visitors from any timezone without them having to wait 24 hours for a response.